mj-nowak/pavlovhelperbot/README.md

 Discord bot for managing dedicated Pavlov servers

 Requirements:
--Python 3.6+
+- Python 3.6+
--Running on same machine as the dedicated server to control
+- Running on same machine as the dedicated server to control

 Setup:
 - Follow this guide up to setup a new bot and get a token and channel ID: